-The physician's order must be signed, dated and contain the number of hours per day and duration of Skilled Nursing services required to meet the recipient's needs.
+The physician's order must be signed, dated, and contain the number of hours per day and duration of Skilled Nursing services required to meet the recipient's needs.
 This order must be updated at least every 60 days.
-The physician's order must be submitted to the Human Services Authority or District with the recipient's annual POC and upon request.
+A copy of the physician's order must be sent to the support coordination agency prior to expiration of the previous approval to ensure continuation of services.
+The physician's order must be submitted to the OCDD regional waiver office with the recipient's annual Plan of Care.
 Prior authorization will not be released if the physician's order is not submitted as required.